MicrosoftDocs/dynamics-365-fraud-protection/content/evaluate-poc.md

 ## POC examples

-Below are the different examples of how to participate in a POC trial, depending on the Fraud Protection solution that you are interested in exploring.
+Below are the different examples of how to participate in a POC trial, depending on the Fraud Protection solution that you're interested in exploring.

 ### Account protection (online POC)

 The account protection online POC requires API integration to set up the account protection solution for account creation, account sign-in, or both.
 This POC provides an authentic experience with the most accurate results, and typically takes about six weeks to obtain results, depending on your integration speed.
 With this POC, you can gain a thorough understanding of Fraud Protections artificial intelligence (AI), robust features, and reporting dashboards.
 You can also learn how the solution would address your specific fraud challenges within the product portal, and how your team and customers could potentially interact with the solution.
-If you decide to move forward with purchasing the solution, it is already set up for you to use.
+If you decide to move forward with purchasing the solution, it's already set up for you to use.

 > [!NOTE]
 > Account protection only has the online POC option.